xrplevm/docs.xrplevm.org/README.md

 # Open Source Projects

-The [Open Source Projects site](https://opensource.ripple.com) provides information on open source projects that Ripple engineers are working on, including in-progress documentation for features that are in development.
+The [XRPL EVM documentation site](https://docs.xrplevm.org) provides information on the XRPL EVM-compatible sidechain, including in-progress documentation for features that are in development.

 ## License